-So, every method showed the same Up time varying only a little (because of time interval for taking screenshots for each item).
+Every method above showed the same uptime, varying only by a few seconds/minutes, because of the time interval taken for taking screenshots for each item.

 Running the following command shuts down (cold shutdown) the system completely.
 But the benefits of fast startup won’t be available for the next boot.

 Click Start, Power and click Restart (instead of Shutdown)